15 cool & unique things to do in Wellington

-The small but mighty capital is famous for a vibrant arts and cultural scene, housing the nation’s government in a building adorably called ‘the Beehive’, and having an impressive number of cafes and craft beer breweries.
+The small but mighty city is famous for a vibrant arts and cultural scene, housing the nation’s government in a building adorably called ‘the Beehive’, and having an impressive number of cafes and craft beer breweries.

 Compressed between the mountains and sea, Wellington is easily explored on foot and strolling the eclectic and lively streets is all part of the fun.